AftabAnsari10662/GettingStartedWithGit/Readme.md

 	git merge -X theirs origin/demo || die "complex merge conflict"
-	// Merge by deciding how to resolve the conflict. git merge -X ours origin/demo || die "complex merge conflict"
+	// Merge by deciding how to resolve the conflict. git merge -X ours origin/demo || die "complex merge conflict" git branch -a // list all remote branches

 ###Pulling from a Remote